databrickslabs/mosaic/docs/source/api/raster-functions.rst

 ################
 Raster functions are available in mosaic if you have installed the optional dependency `GDAL`.
 Please see :doc:`Install and Enable GDAL with Mosaic </usage/install-gdal>` for installation instructions.

-Mosaic provides several unique raster functions that are not available in other Spark packages.
+    * Mosaic provides several unique raster functions that are not available in other Spark packages.
       Mainly raster to grid functions, which are useful for reprojecting the raster data into a standard grid index system.
 This is useful for performing spatial joins between raster data and vector data.
-Mosaic also provides a scalable retiling function that can be used to retile raster data in case of bottlenecking due to large files.
+    * Mosaic also provides a scalable retiling function that can be used to retile raster data in case of bottlenecking due to large files.
-All raster functions respect the \"rst\_\" prefix naming convention.
+    * All raster functions respect the :code:`rst_` prefix naming convention.
-Mosaic is operating using raster tile objects only since 0.3.11.
-Tile objects are created using functions such as rst_fromfile(path_to_raster) or rst_fromcontent(raster_bin, driver).
+    * Mosaic is operating using raster tile objects only since 0.3.11.
+Tile objects are created using functions such as :code:`rst_fromfile` or :code:`rst_fromcontent`.
 These functions are used as places to start when working with initial data.
-If you use spark.read.format("gdal") tiles are automatically generated for you.
+If you use :code:`spark.read.format("gdal")` tiles are automatically generated for you.
-Also, scala does not have a df.display method while python does.
-In practice you would most often call display(df) in scala for a prettier output, but for brevity, we write df.show in scala.
+    * Also, scala does not have a :code:`df.display()` method while python does.
+In practice you would most often call :code:`display(df)` in scala for a prettier output, but for brevity, we write :code:`df.show` in scala.

 .. note:: For mosaic versions > 0.4.0 you can use the revamped setup_gdal function or new setup_fuse_install.
     These functions will configure an init script in your preferred Workspace, Volume, or DBFS location to install GDAL on your cluster.
 See :doc:`Install and Enable GDAL with Mosaic </usage/install-gdal>` for more details.

 rst_bandmetadata
 ****************